 - The constant urge to slit your wrists and scream "I'm free!
 I'm free!"

-Platform games can be difficult, but there's a difference between dying because you're not good enough, and because the game itself just stinks.
-The recent Mega Man 9 on Xbox 360 delighted in being nasty and mean-spirited, but it got away with it because it played reasonably fair.
+Platformers can be difficult, but there's a difference between dying because you're not good enough, and because the game itself just stinks.
+Mega Man 9 on the Xbox 360 delighted in being nasty and mean-spirited, but got away with it because it played reasonably fair.
 The first time you jump over a pit and get ambushed by an enemy flying upwards, you die.
 After that, you start taking precautions.
-Here, there's no way around having to take enemies you physically can't shoot or avoid - all you can do is take as little damage as possible and hope to recover the health in the next corridor.
+Here, there's no way around having to take enemies you physically can't shoot or avoid—all you can do is take as little damage as possible and hope to recover the health in the next corridor.

 Mega Man 3 of course took the opportunity to fix all of these problems, and by fix, I of course mean 'not fix'.
 It had more levels, each headed up by a slightly redrawn sprite from the NES games, and were much more complex in layout, but the background music was still a delightful chiptune called The Sweet Sound Of Silence and the frustrations were firmly there.
 At least Mega Man 2 was spared the horror.

 Basically, if you've complained about a recent console port because of shonky controls or a lack of graphical options and so on, take at least some solace in the fact that it could have been worse!

 But wait!
 There was another game.
 What of the PC's other attempt at Mega Man—Mega Man X?